Jabril09/VPN-Setup-and-Usage-ProtonVPN-/README.md

 <img src="https://i.imgur.com/ac1aPqe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Here is how it looks when you get to remote desktop connection.Paste the IP address from the virtual machine you just made.
+Here is how it looks when you get to remote desktop connection.
+Paste the IP address from the virtual machine you just made.
 </p>
 <br />
 <p>